 |Course Dates||Length||Meeting Times||Status||Format||Instructor(s)||CRN|

-Students should also have developed several specific skills that will help prepare them for college, including: (1) of articulating their thoughts through a brief presentation, (2) gain basic knowledge in a variety of scientific fields, (3) understand the factors that influence planetary habitability and be able to characterize whether or not a planet is habitable, and (4) develop confidence and techniques for public speaking.
+Students should also have developed several specific skills that will help prepare them for college, including: (1) articulating their thoughts through multiple modes of science communication, (2) gain basic knowledge in a variety of scientific fields, (3) understand the factors that influence planetary habitability and be able to characterize whether or not a planet is habitable, and (4) learn strategies to move beyond course material into independent research.

 Prerequisites: The prerequisites for this course are Algebra I and a year of high school level science (earth and space science, physics, chemistry, or biology).